blackbracken/zero-point/README.md

 - Design and architecture
   - multi-module
   - Clean Architecture
+- KotlinX
+  - Coroutines
+  - Serialization
+  - Datetime
 - Testing
   - JUnit 5
   - kotest-assertion
   - mockk
 - Ktor Client
 - Coil
-- KotlinX
-  - Coroutines
-  - Serialization
-  - Datetime

 # Environment

 Android Studio Flamingo 2022.2.1 Canary 9

-# Architecture
+# Design and architecture

-## Module dependencies
+## Modularization

 Nodes with red outer borders mean modules that depend only on the JVM, and nodes with green outer borders mean modules that depend on Android.